acsaeng/kaggle-titanic-ml-competition/ProjectReadme.md

 # Interpretation

-*A copy of this is also found in Sections 6.2 of the notebook*
+*A copy of this is also found in Section 6.2 of the notebook*

 In this investigation, machine learning techniques were applied to Kaggle's Titanic dataset to determine if a given passenger survived or did not survive the disaster.
 The provided data was first imported, analyzed, and visualized to gain some insight on the problem and determine an effective plan of action.
 The dataset was then modified to be more workable by encoding features, addressing empty values, and removing irrelevant information.
 Four different supervised machine learning classifiers were used in this analysis - linear regression, support vector machine, random forest, and gradient boosting.